rbisdorff/Digraph3/docSphinx/tutorial.rst

     {'correlation': 0.7485,
      'determination': 0.4173}

-This ranking heuristic is readily scalable with ad hoc HPC tuning to several millions of decision alternatives.
+This ranking heuristic is readily scalable with ad hoc HPC tuning to several millions of decision alternatives (see [BIS-2016]_).

 Links and appendices
 --------------------